ihr2295/irha_games/README.md

         - Discrepancy with Original Ideas
         - Links to Wireframes
 * [Features](#features)
-    - Responsivity
+    - Personalization
-    - Interactive Elements
+    - Intuitive Gameplay
-    - Features to add in future
+    - User-Friendly Interface

 * [Technologies Used](#technologies-used)
     - Languages Used